VA Form Builder: A No-Code Tool to Digitize Veteran Forms at Scale

 • Step-by-Step Form Builder UI: Guides staff through form creation using pre-approved field types and logic

-• Built-in Accessibility & Validation: Reduces the risk of errors by using form components aligned with WCAG and the VA Design System
+• Built-in Accessibility & Validation: Reduces the risk of errors by using form components aligned with WCAG, the VA Design System, and VA Content and Accessibility standards

 • Submission-Ready Output: Generates a governance-reviewable package for approval and publication